peter88213/novelyst/docs/index.md

 - There is also a "Research" branch that contains all the "Notes type" parts.
 This can be exported to a separate ODT document.
 - The type of chapters and scenes, as well as the editing status of the scenes are color coded and can be changed via context menu.
 - A text viewer window can be toggled on and off.
-- There is a wide range of ODF-type file export for OpenOffice and LibreOffice.
+- There is a wide range of ODF-type file export for *OpenOffice* and *LibreOffice*.
 - Several reports can be presented in list form.
 - The application is ready for internationalization with GNU gettext.
 A German localization is provided.

 ## What's the difference to yWriter?